Collective phase description of oscillatory convection: Numerical analysis of oscillatory Hele-Shaw convection

-In this subsection, as in Ref.~\cite{ref:bernardini04}, we consider two weakly coupled oscillatory Hele-Shaw convections that are described by the partial differential equation~(\ref{eq:Xsigma}).
-Here, we assume that unperturbed oscillatory Hele-Shaw convections are stable time-periodic solutions and the coupling between the oscillatory convections is sufficiently weak.
-Under this assumption, we can theoretically analyze the phase synchronization between oscillatory convections.
+In this subsection, as in Ref.~\cite{ref:bernardini04}, we consider two weakly coupled Hele-Shaw cells exhibiting oscillatory convection described by the partial differential equation~(\ref{eq:Xsigma}).
+Here, we assume that unperturbed oscillatory Hele-Shaw convection is described by a stable time-periodic solution and that the coupling between the Hele-Shaw cells is sufficiently weak.
+Under this assumption, we can theoretically analyze the phase synchronization between the Hele-Shaw cells exhibiting oscillatory convection.

-The anti-symmetric component of the phase coupling function is shown in Fig.~\ref{fig:4}(a), which was calculated by Eqs.~(\ref{eq:Gamma})(\ref{eq:Gamma_a}).
-As can be seen in Fig.~\ref{fig:4}(a), the type of the phase coupling function is in-phase (attractive), i.e., $\Gamma_{\rm a}'(0) < 0$ and $\Gamma_{\rm a}'(\pm\pi) > 0$.
-Namely, the two oscillatory convections will become in-phase synchronized.
+The anti-symmetric component of the phase coupling function calculated using Eqs.~(\ref{eq:Gamma})(\ref{eq:Gamma_a}) is shown in Fig.~\ref{fig:4}(a).
+As can be seen, the phase coupling function describes in-phase (attractive) coupling, i.e., $d\Gamma_{\rm a}(\Theta)/d\Theta|_{\Theta = 0 } < 0$ and $d\Gamma_{\rm a}(\Theta)/d\Theta|_{\Theta = \pm\pi} > 0$, such that the two Hele-Shaw cells of oscillatory convection will become in-phase synchronized.

-Figure~\ref{fig:4}(b) shows the time evolution of the collective phase difference $| \Theta_1 - \Theta_2 |$ between the two oscillatory convections, which started from an almost anti-phase state with the coupling parameter $\epsilon = 0.05$.
-The two oscillatory convections eventually became in-phase synchronized, namely, $\Theta_1 = \Theta_2$.
-Our direct numerical simulation of Eq.~(\ref{eq:Xsigma}) is compared to the theory, i.e., $\dot{\Theta} = \epsilon \Gamma_{\rm a}(\Theta)$.
-The simulation result agrees perfectly with the theory.
+Figure~\ref{fig:4}(b) shows the time evolution of the collective phase difference $| \Theta_1 - \Theta_2 |$ between the two Hele-Shaw cells of oscillatory convection, which started from an almost anti-phase state with the coupling parameter $\epsilon = 0.05$.
+The two Hele-Shaw cells of oscillatory convection eventually became in-phase synchronized, namely, $\Theta_1 = \Theta_2$.
+Comparing our direct numerical simulation of Eq.~(\ref{eq:Xsigma}) to the theory, i.e., $\dot{\Theta} = \epsilon \Gamma_{\rm a}(\Theta)$, we find perfect agreement between the two.

+Similarly, we can also consider phase synchronization between clock-wise convection and counter-clock-wise convection as mentioned in App.~\ref{sec:B}.